 Once we silently enter into this inner sanctum of peace, we naturally access the divine essence of our heart.
 It’s the portal to our happiness and all we are designed to be.
 The mind must surrender because, on its own, it's always confused, easily co-opted by the insane delusions of the ego which attempts to be happy by pursuing unhappiness.
 (Like I said, it's pretty insane).

 However, when we subordinate our unhinged mind to the guidance of our divine heart, we are on our way to sustained happiness.
 Yet we must remain vigilant to remain in this state by discerning the voice in the head (ego) from the divine voice of the heart.

-For more on the ego, see the post on this blog called, Two Faces: The Ego Mask and You. https://digitalbloggers.com/arts-and-entertainment/two-faces
+For more on the ego, see the post on this blog called The Ego Mask. https://digitalbloggers.com/relationships/the-ego-mask

 SUMMARY OF ELYSIUM'S PASSAGE: THE SUMMIT